StackVista/stackstate-docs/setup/cli/cli-comparison.md

 There are now two versions of the StackState CLI and the old version of the CLI has been renamed:

-* The new CLI is called `sts` - note that this name was used by the old CLI in previous releases of StackState.
+* The new CLI is called `sts` - note that this name was used by the old CLI in earlier releases of StackState.
 * The old CLI has been renamed to `stac`, this allows you to have the old CLI and new CLI installed on the same machine.

 You can check which version of the `sts` CLI you are running with the following command: